QuentinRa/blog.quentinra.dev/programming-languages/high-level/func/ocaml/index.md

 * [OCaml Programming](https://cs3110.github.io/textbook/cover.html) <small>(📚)</small>
 </div><div>

-To most common way to get started is to use the [opam](https://opam.ocaml.org/) package manager to install any version of OCaml we need.
+The most common way to get started is to use the [opam](https://opam.ocaml.org/) package manager to install any version of OCaml we need.

 ```shell!
 $ sudo apt-get install opam